How to be a Rich Internet Marketing Guru in 4 Simple Steps

 I prefer the method of slowing building a strong reputation and providing great products to my customers just like you.

-• http://www.skipmcgrath.com Skip McGrath
+2. Skip McGrath says

 Well said Jim.
 I liked this so much I am linking my next newsletter to it.
 I wish the FTC could find a way to filter these guys out.